 10. Corpse Pose (Savasana)

 Savasana seems to be just lying down but it is the most difficult pose since it requires stillness and silence remaining mindful which is challenging than any physical movement.
-It helps to discover the self which can be the key to alleviate addiction.
+It helps to discover the self which can be the key to alleviating addiction.

-- Better to begin with stretch the whole body lying on back (Supta Tadasana) flat for about 10 breaths.
+- Better to begin with stretch the whole body lying on the back (Supta Tadasana) flat for about 10 breaths.

-- Close the eyes, let your body be in comfortable pose to fully relax.
+- Close the eyes, let your body be in a comfortable pose to fully relax.
 Observe Natural breath or sensations and thoughts of the body.
-This helps to let go your emotions and instincts.
+This helps to let go of your emotions and instincts.